 Child ID |

 Why should I fingerprint my child?Fingerprints will not find a missing child.
 However, they do help in identification once a child has been found.
-How often should a child be fingerprinted?Although they never change throughout life, it is useful to repeat fingerprinting that has been done on youngsters under the age of 7, because once the child reaches this age, the prints become better defined.
-A child's footprint is often taken instead of fingerprints until they reach the age of 2 years.
-Handprints are taken between the ages of 2 6 years.
-Request a Child ID kitContact our Regional Crime Prevention Coordinator and they will supply you with a kit that will allow you to fingerprint your child(ren). |
+How often should a child be fingerprinted?Although they don't change throughout life, it is useful to update fingerprints for children under the age of 7, because the prints become better defined as they age.
+A child's footprint is often taken instead of fingerprints under the age of 2 years old.
+Handprints are taken between the ages of 2 and 6. |

 Citizens' Patrol |

-The Central Okanagan Citizens' Patrol is comprised of community-based groups of concerned citizens who volunteer their time, vehicles, energy and expertise to become the extended eyes and ears of their police service.
-In this day, the police simply cannot do it all for the community - they must have community support in making our streets safe for all to use.
+The Central Okanagan Citizens' Patrol is made up of community-based groups of concerned citizens who volunteer their time, vehicles and expertise to be the eyes and ears of their police service.
 Each patrol team has its own executive selected from within the patrol.
 While this group manages the scheduling and routine operations of the patrol, the team itself works under the direction of the RCMP.
-What is the role of a citizens' patrol team?
-The only exception is Citizens' Patrol members occasionally will assist with traffic control/direction at motor vehicle accident scenes.
+Please call our Regional Crime Prevention Coordinator to get involved or for further information.
+What is the role of a citizens' patrol team?Personnel who participate in the Citizens' Patrol are observers and reporters only.
+If an offence is witnessed, patrol members are to observe and report the matter.
+They are not to become directly involved.
+It is the responsibility of the police to deal with offenders.
+Occasionally, Citizens' Patrol will assist with traffic control/direction at motor vehicle accident scenes.
 A portion of the basic 6 hours training includes traffic direction and control.
 Is there a patrol team in my area?We oversee teams in the following areas of the Central Okanagan:

 Community policing offices |